 - Their name

-- Death certificate unless the date of birth is over 116 years ago as the MOD presumes death
+- Death certificate unless the date of birth is over 116 years ago as the MOD presumes death or they died in service

 I offer a Second World War Soldier Research Service and have helped my clients order service records, as well as birth and death certificates if needed.
 To find out more about my research service, click on the link below: